 Outcomes

 The Outcomes section utilizes nine core indices to benchmark the region’s economic health relative to the rest of the nation.
 These indices address three dimensions of successful economic development: growth, prosperity, and inclusion.
-This categorization follows the economic development framework developed for Brookings’ “Metro Monitor,” an annual benchmarking of large metropolitan areas’ economic performance.
+This categorization follows the economic development framework developed for the Brookings “Metro Monitor,” an annual benchmarking of large metropolitan areas’ economic performance.

 What is economic development?
 Economic development is about putting the economy on a higher growth trajectory.
 As such, successful economic development boosts local fortunes by expanding the amount of growth present (growth); improving its quality through productivity gains and entrepreneurship that improve the standard of living (prosperity), and by doing that in ways that benefit all people (inclusion).
 To assess the Heartland’s economic standing and momentum, then, the following pages (and the parallel online interactive tool) display trend data within each of the three categories that track the Heartland’s progress in shaping an advanced, prosperous economy that works for everyone.